WaveBlocks/WaveBlocksND/_sources/manual/ch2_configuration.txt

   * Default value: ``"arnoldi"``

 ``arnoldi_steps``
-  The number of arnoldi steps performed.
+  The number of Arnoldi steps performed.
 Use this together with the parameter ``matrix_exponential`` set to ``"arnoldi"``.

   * Possible values: positive integers